-Week 15, Nov.
-30 Wrap up projects/presentations; Career discussions, review for final exam;
+Week 15, Dec.
+6/ Wrap up projects/presentations; Career discussions, Review for final exam; Dec.
+8 evaluation

-Final Exam Tuesday, December 8, 1:00-3:00pm
+Final Exam Tuesday, December 13, 1:00-3:00pm

 Students with Disabilities:

 Any student with a learning disability that needs special accommodation during exams or class periods should provide documentation from Services for Students with Disabilities confidentially to the instructor.
 The instructor will accommodate that student's needs in the best way possible, given the constraints of course content and processes.
 It is the student's responsibility to plan in advance in order to meet their own needs and assignment due dates.